Registered Aboriginal Party (RAP) services

 Cultural Heritage Permit

-A CHP is a collaboration between Taungurung Land and Waters Council and Proponent / Heritage Advisor, which aims to prevent or reduce harm to Cultural Heritage during development works.
+A CHP is a collaboration between TLaWC and the Proponent/Heritage Advisor, which aims to prevent or reduce harm to Cultural Heritage during development works.

 The permit is a statutory requirement under 35A of the Aboriginal Heritage Act 2006 for when there is known heritage in the area where works are to occur or to do work on known heritage.